Skip to main content

 timeout

-The duration to wait before processing buffered messages, even if the buffer is not full.
+The maximum time to wait before releasing accumulated messages, even if the buffer is not full.
 This ensures messages don't stay in the buffer indefinitely.

 type: string